buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

     };
     // Add the sprite to the frame frame.Add(sprite);

+    // Move our position 20 pixels down in the viewport for the next line position += new Vector2(0, 20);

     // Create our second line, we'll just reuse our previous sprite variable - this is not necessary, just
     // a simplification in this case.